pinglainstitute/energy-gdp-emissions/README.md

 # Note: This repo contains the legacy files for the CO2 Project.
-These experiments will not be used for the publications.
+These experiments will not be used for the publication.

 # Energy, GDP and Carbon Emissions